Why Internal Mobility Should Be a Core Element of Your Talent Strategy?

 November 5, 2024

-The Growing Challenge: Talent Shortages and Skill Gaps
+The Growing Talent Shortage and Expanding Skill Gaps

 Today, organizations worldwide are facing a talent deficit for in-demand technology skills that is getting worse due to continuous advancements in technology.

-According to the World Economic Forum’s Future of Jobs Report 2023, about 44% of core workforce skills are expected to change by 2027, and nearly half of all workers will require substantial reskilling within the next five years.
+According to the World Economic Forum’s Future of Jobs Report 2025, about 39% of workers’ core skills are expected to change by 2030, reflecting a significant ongoing shift in the capabilities businesses need.

 As companies go through digital transformations, the requirement for new and specialized skills rises, causing businesses to struggle to keep pace.